In this article

 Securing business credit can be crucial for your company's growth.
 When applying for a business credit card, your annual revenue can sometimes determine your eligibility and credit limit.

-Consider the following when reporting your revenue on a business credit card application:
+Consider these factors when reporting your revenue on a business credit card application:

 • Report accurately: Provide the most accurate and up-to-date information about your annual revenue.
 Use your tax returns or audited financial statements for verification.